jiazhen-code/User-Object-Attention-Level/README.md

 For more details about PSM, please refer to the following Github link: https://github.com/xuyanyu-shh/Personalized-Saliency

-Here, the 1000 images are manually selected, and the labels are obtained with the help of *K-Net*, a semantic segmentation algorithm.
+Here, the 1000 images are manually selected, and the labels are obtained with the help of *K-Net* (K-Net:Towards Unified Image Segmentation), a semantic segmentation algorithm.

 For more details about K-Net, please refer to the following Github link: https://github.com/ZwwWayne/K-Net/